Spain's anti-piracy law may already be obsolete

 Intellectual property-related businesses and services account for about 4 percent of gross domestic product in Spain, which is facing its second recession in three years.

-Illegal downloading of film and music was worth 5.3 billion euros in the first half of 2011, according to a report by research group IDC commissioned by a Spanish copyright lobby.
+Illegal downloading of film and music was worth 5.3 billion euros ($7 billion) in the first half of 2011, according to a report by research group IDC commissioned by a Spanish copyright lobby.

 Spain's Sinde-Wert law has attracted international interest as lawmakers across the globe succumb to industry pressure to find a sustainable model for online content over the long term.